Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 This a major market fit milestone for us and we're thrilled to have the support of such influential players in the Polkadot community.
 We're dedicated to delivering a solution that meets their expectations and contributes to the continued growth and success of the Polkadot ecosystem.

-We are now in active conversation with some of the teams we met there, and continiously have new discussions with new teams also beyond the polkadot ecosysytem.
+We are now in active conversation with some of the teams we met there, and continuously have new discussions with new teams also beyond the polkadot ecosystem.

 ## Team :busts_in_silhouette: